genandlam/product-review-data-analysis/Dataset Analysis/README.md

 ![alt text](https://github.com/gudgud96/product-review-data-analysis/blob/dataset-analysis/src/Sentences_in_review.png "Sentences")

-The randomly selected 5 samples of the reviews and its sentence segmentation can be found [here] (src/sample_tokenized_sentences.txt)
+The randomly selected 5 samples of the reviews and its sentence segmentation can be found [here](src/sample_tokenized_sentences.txt)
-The review with the most sentences can be found [here] (src/long_sentence.txt)
+The review with the most sentences can be found [here](src/long_sentence.txt)

 ---
 **Tokenization and Stemming.** Tokenize the reviews and show two distributions of the data, one without